hashicorp/vault-secrets-operator/docs/threat-model/README.md

 The Vault Secrets Operator synchronizes secrets from Vault to [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 This threat model highlights how using the Vault Secrets Operator affects users' security posture and provides some recommendations for running it securely.

-## Executive summary and recommendations
+## Executive summary and recommendations for secure use

 The Operator occupies a privileged position in a Kubernetes cluster, with unencrypted access to all secrets being synced, and extra care must be taken to secure and monitor it via both Vault and Kubernetes permissions and auditing.
 In particular: